graphikDB/graphik/README.md

 }
 ```

-### Type Validators
+### Constraints
-- type validators are CEL expressions evaluated against a particular type of Doc or Connection to enforce custom constraints
+- constraints are CEL expressions evaluated against a particular type of Doc or Connection to enforce custom constraints
-- type validators are completely optional
+- constraints are completely optional

 please note:

-- setTypeValidators overwrites all validators in the database
+- setConstraints overwrites all constraints in the database
-- validators may be listed with the getSchema method
+- constraints may be listed with the getSchema method

 #### Type Validator Examples